Constructive analysis of the Navier-Stokes equation: Introduction

 is ensured.
 Hence, if we find a fixed point $\mathbf{v}^{*}$ of the map $\mathbf{f}\rightarrow \mathbf{v}^f$, then this function satisfies a) the equation (\ref{Navleraymultburgf}), and b) the equation (\ref{nav}) (with $\mathbf{f}_{ex}\equiv 0$) along with

 and $\div \mathbf{v}^*=0$, and $\mathbf{v}^*(0,.)=\mathbf{h}(.)$.
 The latter ansatz has the advantage that we can easily preserve the incompressibility condition at each step of approximation of the local solution, i.e., the solution at each time step.
+The disadvantage is that we need a priori estimates for partial-integral linear differential equations, and these are a lttle more cumbersome.
 Note that we speak of 'the' local solution here in the sense of our construction, i.e., the approximating equations involved in each time step have a unique solution.
 Moreover, we shall prove that the local solution is a classical solution, and then it can be shown that the classical solution is indeed unique.
 In any case (whether we start with the multivariate Burgers equation or with a linearized Navier-Stokes equation), it seems that such a fixed point cannot be obtained by a global iteration scheme.

 Recall that it is indeed sufficient to solve (\ref{Navleray}) (this is well-known).
 A regular solution $\mathbf{v}$ of equation (\ref{Navleray}) satisfies

 along with $p$ of form (\ref{pressurefix}).
 The associated equation for the divergence $\div\mathbf{v}$ has zero initial data and a source term